What is a Precis ?

 - Remove what is superfluous and retain the core essence of the work.

-- Always remember that mentions about history/writing about history should be advisably done in the past tense.
+- Always remember that mentions about history should be advisably done in the past tense.

 - State the purpose of the research or piece of writing (why was it important to conduct this research or write on this topic?)